Nuclear energy policy of the United States: 2011 Fukushima accidents and public policy impact

 It was the anniversary of the US Three Mile Island nuclear incident which was the occasion of a substantial rally in South Korea in March 2011.
 South Korean environmental activists staged an anti-nuclear rally on Monday, marking the 32nd anniversary of the Three Mile Island nuclear power plant accident in the United States.

 In Pennsylvania, "dozens" reportedly turned out for the 32nd anniversary of the Three Mile Island event.
 In contrast to the apparently reinvigorated protests in Europe, California and New England, the dozens of protesters gathering at the gates of the TMI plant received and in the coverage received, organizers referred only obliquely to the Fukushima incident.

 "Plants age, we knew that [industry] profit motives rather than safety motives meant there was going to be another accident”, said Gene Stilp, the organizer of the Three Mile Island protest and No Nukes Pennsylvania member, to the German Press Agency DPA.
 He urged the United States to discontinue producing nuclear energy, expressing doubt in U.S. nuclear power plants’ preparedness for unforeseen natural disasters.
 "You can't control mother nature," he reasoned."

 The article continued to quote the U.S. Nuclear Energy Foundation to the effect that too much stock is being put into the fear surrounding Fukushima power plant.
 On a policy level, United States officials were wary.
 U.S. Energy Secretary Steven Chu told Congress that the Obama administration intends to hold the course on underwriting new nuclear power plants.
 "The people in the United States, U.S. territories, are in no danger”, Chu said during a Fox News Sunday broadcast.
 "It's unlikely they will be exposed to danger."
 As the ARPA-E Energy Innovation Summit 2011 Keynote Presentation, he skirted the nuclear issue and argued for a "longer term more measured approach".
 He emphasized lithium-ion batteries, high-speed rail, computerized design for streamlining long-haul trucks, carbon capture and other technologies, emphasizing that Europe and China may be surpassing the US in clean energy and roboticized manufacturing.
 The power point presentation, and a video of the presentation, are available online.
-The US is in the lead of venture capital financing, technology adaptation and deployment but in many areas is neck and neck with China.
-Many of his comments seem broadly applicable to nuclear policy, such as that "just because we've lost a lead doesn't mean we can't recover it."
+The US is in the lead of venture capital financing, technology adaptation and deployment but in a number of areas is neck and neck with China.
+A number of his comments seem broadly applicable to nuclear policy, such as that "just because we've lost a lead doesn't mean we can't recover it."
 ARPA-E is Advanced Research Projects Agency-Energy, a relatively new United States government agency set up to promote and fund research and development.